GuidanceOfGrace/XEdit-PACT/PACT Changelog.md

 - Add *Fallout 3* support.
 - Add *Fallout 3* and *Unofficial Fallout 3 Patch* ESMs to the internal ignore list.
 - Add *FNV | Tale of Two Wastelands* ESMs to the internal ignore list.
-- Beta Only: Disabled the update check, it will show any version that is not the latest official version as out-of-date.
+- Unofficial Only: Disabled the update check, since it will show any version that is not the latest official version as out-of-date.

 1.70
 - Increased internal timer values to prevent rare cases where PACT would skip all plugins.